bspeice/speice.io/_posts/2020-08-05-static-polymorphism.md

 Worth acknowledging that C++ can do interesting things with `protected`, `friend`, and others, that Rust can't.
 However, Rust can limit trait implementations to current crate ("sealed traits"), where C++ concepts are purely duck typing.

+# Potentially excluded

+Some ideas related to traits, but that I'm not sure sufficiently fit the theme.
+May be worth investigating in a future post?

+## Move/consume `self` as opposed to `&self`?

+Not exactly polymorphism, but is a significant feature of Rust trait system.
+Is there a way to force `std::move(object).method()`?
+C++ can still use objects after movement makes them invalid, so not sure that it makes conceptual sense - it's your job to prevent use-after-move, not the compiler's.

+## Automatic markers?

+Alternately, conditional inheritance based on templates?